useflyyer/create-flyyer-app/templates/react-typescript-styled-components/README.md

 ### SCSS Support

 Sure.
-Install `npm install --save sass` and just import your SASS/SCSS files just like: `import "styles.scss"`.
+Install `npm install --save sass` and just import your SASS/SCSS files just like: `import "/styles.scss"`.

 ### Nested directories

 **This is not implemented yet.
 Please prefer a flat `/templates` directory.** This means you have to avoid folders inside `/templates`.

 Folders outside `/templates` is ok 👍

+### Development server crashes or stop previewing

+The development server (`npm start`) can be buggy sometimes.
+Please restart the server if you encounter any problems.

+We are working to replace it with: `flayyer-studio` (coming soon) ⚡️